Biological Sciences (BIO SCI)

 Students will learn best practices of grant proposal writing.
 Students will conduct background research, prepare an annotated bibliography, brainstorm specific aims, and critique each other's writing.
 The course will conclude with a presentation by the student of their finished proposal.
 Prerequisites: Graduate standing.

-The course will introduce graduate students to the principles and clinical applications of tissue engineering including the use of biomaterials, scaffolds, living cells and signaling factors to develop implantable parts for the restoration, maintenance, or replacement of biological tissues and organs.
+The course will introduce graduate students to the principles and clinical applications of tissue engineering including the use biomaterials, scaffolds, cells, and external factors to develop implantable parts for the restoration, maintenance, or replacement of tissues and organs.
 A related topic term paper and oral presentation are expected.
+Prerequisite: Graduate standing.
 Prerequisite: Graduate standing.
 (Co-listed with MS&E 6210).

 BIO SCI 6273 Techniques In Applied And Environmental Biology (LEC 3.0)